Pityriasis rosea is a self-limited, inflammatory disease characterized by diffuse, scaling papules or plaques. Treatment is usually unnecessary.

 Diagnose based on clinical appearance and distribution.

-Treat with antipruritic drugs as needed and possibly erythromycin and/or sunlight.
+Treat with antipruritic drugs as needed and possibly topical corticosteroids and/or sunlight.